 The mind-body connection is a powerful one.
 Many yoga practitioners will tell you that they believe it’s one of the best ways to relieve stress.
 If the idea of bending your body doesn’t appeal to you, meditation is a great option to calm your mind.
 Deep, controlled breathing is a great way to calm down after a stressful day.

 It’s in times of stress that you need good fuel the most!
 It’s so easy to reach for comfort foods, but that won’t necessarily help your stress levels.
 Instead of reaching for unhealthy snacks that are loaded with sugar, think about how much better equipped you’d be to handle life’s curve balls with a healthy diet.

 When office deadlines and busy schedules are getting the best of you, take a small time out for yourself.
 Just a 10-15 minute break to get fresh air can leave you feeling refreshed and ready to tackle looming deadlines.
-You could also try some stretches at your desk or a take water break with a colleague to calm your mind.
+You could also try some stretches at your desk or a take water break to calm your mind.